HellReys/Offensive-Payload-Protector/README.md

 ## 💖 Support This Project
-If you like this project, consider supporting me on Patreon:
+If you like this project, consider supporting me:
 - [Buy Me a Coffee](https://buymeacoffee.com/hellreys)